StatCan/cae-eac/docs/en/Artifactory.md

 ## Azure DataBricks

-The packages can be installed from the Databricks workspace or a cluster.
+The packages can be installed from the Databricks workspace, a Databricks cluster or Databricks notebooks.

  **Note**:
  - The library sources available in Databricks are **PyPI** for Python packages and **CRAN** for CRAN packages.